pipitone/cv/README.md

 	Research in automated MRI image segmentation of the hippocampus, machine learning approaches to understanding hippocampus shape changes in Alzheimer's disease, classification of deficit/non-deficit schizophrenia from DWI white matter measures and tractography.
-Supported members of the lab and other CAMH researchers with analysis design and implementation.
-Designed and ran research computing workshops and teachings for lab and CAMH researchers.
-Responsible for multisite study data curation and automated image preprocessing and quality control.
-Workstation and cluster administration.

 - **Research Intern**, 2011-2012
   *Kimel Lab, Centre for Addiction and Mental Health, Toronto*

-	Supervised by Dr. Mallar Chakravarty in the Translational Imaging-Genetics Research lab.
-Conducted research on automated MRI image segmentation techniques for the hippocampus and subfields.
+	Research on automated MRI image segmentation techniques for the hippocampus and subfields.
 Also responsible for setup and management of lab cluster computing resources.

 - **Course Developer**, 2012
   *Mozilla, Toronto*